 - Finally, the interior of the boat and finishing works are completed.

 After the construction of the first stage, the hull is formed.
 The next stage is the construction of the hull and deck.
 The latest interior design is done and the craft is finished.

 - The keel is the most important part of the boat.
 The spine should be made accurately and the spine thickness should be determined correctly.
 2-3 cm to the spine line drawn on the chipboards. nails at intervals.
 The timber to be molded is carefully placed on the nails and pressed to remove the nail marks on the timber.

 - When constructing a boat, a strong scaffold should be constructed for the safety of workers and easy transportation of parts.

 - Poli Polyurethane or epoxy adhesives should be used on the joints of the boat.
 If this connection is made, there will be no problems.

 - Mattresses are located on both sides of the spine and consist of two parts.
 First, the mattress on one side is marked according to the jerseys and the desired shape is given by hand planing, then the mattress on the other side is placed on the tree in such a way that it is symmetrical.
 Thus, a pair of mattresses with the same row of dimensions are obtained.

 - If the vessel is too large, the spirit level will not give enough accuracy.
 In such cases, a so-called hose balance is established.
-In this arrangement, which consists of a simple transparent hose with water inserted into it.
-This hose is held between the points marked at the same height of a pair of mattresses (twin) on the starboard and pier side and is understood to be on the scale of the boat if the water level coincides with the dots on both sides.
+This arrangement, which consists of a simple transparent hose with water inserted into it.
+This hose is held between the points marked at the same height of a pair of mattresses (twin) on the starboard and pier-side and is understood to be on the scale of the boat if the water level coincides with the dots on both sides.

 As a result;